mwarning/trigger/docs/documentation.md

 Instead QR-Code imports from another Trigger app, you can import simple links like `https://example.com/open?pass=secret` as QR-Code to create a simple HTTPS based door setup.
 Links starting with `ssl://` or `tcp://` will be used for MQTT and `ssh://` for SSH based door setups.

+HTTP(s) links may also contain a username and password to be used for basic access authentication, e.g.: `https://user:password@example.com/open_door`.

 ## Import SSH Key As QR-Code

 Use e.g. `qrencode -t ansiutf8 < .ssh/id_ed25519` to show an SSH private key as QR-Code.
 Scan with trigger and add the server address, user, command etc..